mgracanin/ASCIIStarWars/README.md

 ## Credits

 The ASCII art used in this program was originally created by Simon Jansen.
-I would like to thank him for his amazing work.
+I would like to thank him for his amazing work that is still popular (and amazing) to this day.

 ## License